-Shareholders can voluntarily liquidate the company by voting and passing a resolution to stop trading.
+Shareholders can voluntarily liquidate the company by voting and passing a resolution to wind the company up.

-Once the resolution has been passed, there are 3 steps you must follow:
+Once shareholders pass the resolution, there are 3 steps which must happen next:

-Appoint an authorised insolvency practitioner as liquidator to take charge of liquidating the company.
+- The shareholders appoint an authorised insolvency practitioner as liquidator to take charge of winding up the company.

-Send the resolution to Companies House within 15 days.
+- The company or appointed liquidator sends the resolution to Companies House within 15 days of passing the resolution.

 Your responsibilities as a director will change.